dilipkrishnamurthy/dilip.github.io/_pages/about.md

 Dilip Krishnamurthy, Ph.D. candidate, Carnegie Mellon University (CMU)

+I am very exciting to be organizing a [mini-course on scientific machine learning](https://dilipkrishnamurthy.github.io/sciML).
+Speakers do an in-depth walk-through of work pertaining to applying machine learning to physical systems such that underlying known relationships (physical laws, etc.) are obeyed by the ML approach.

 <!--
 I am a Ph.D. candidate in Mechanical Engineering at Carnegie Mellon University (CMU) advised by [Venkat Viswanathan](http://www.andrew.cmu.edu/user/venkatv/index.html).
 My research interests include computational material design and electrocatalysis in the context of next-generation energy storage and conversion devices.
 Prior to CMU, I graduated from IIT-Madras in 2015 with a B.Tech. degree in Mechanical Engineering and an M. Tech. degree in Automotive Engineering.
 A more detailed account can be found in my CV [here](/files/CV_DIlipKrishnamurthy_CMU.pdf).
 I'm a computational materials scientist (with significant previous experimental experience), currently a Manufacturing Futures Initiative Postdoctoral Fellow working in the group of [Venkat Viswanathan](http://www.andrew.cmu.edu/user/venkatv/index.html) on optimization of battery materials.